Dopex - Project Breakdown | Revelo Intel

 The SSOV fee multiplier is a percentage-based multiplier that multiplies fees for OTM strikes to account for higher volatility levels.

-For example, if the Strike price of an asset is 2,000 and the spot price of the asset is 1,000 then the fee multiplier is calculated as:
+For example, if the strike price of an asset is 2,000 and the spot price of the asset is 1,000 then the fee multiplier is calculated as:

 Fee Multiplier = 1 + ((2000/1000)-1)